Croupier

 A croupier or dealer is someone appointed at a gambling table to assist in the conduct of the game, especially in the distribution of bets and payouts.
 Croupiers are typically employed by casinos.

 Origin of the word

-Originally a "croupier" meant one who stood behind a gambler, with extra reserves of cash to back him up during a gambling session.
+Originally a "croupier" meant one who stood behind a gambler, with extra reserves of cash to back the gambler up during a gambling session.
 The word derived from croupe (the rump of a horse) and was by way of analogy to one who rode behind on horseback.
 It later came to refer to one who was employed to collect the money from a gaming-table.

 Originally a "dealer" meant one who was responsible for distributing cards or the player in the dealer position, regardless of whether or not that player was responsible for distributing the cards.